3qnexx/nexxPLAY-iOS/readme.md

 ## Changelog

+#### v5.9.75
+- URL encoding enhanced
+- Information to the user when the device is offline while streaming
+- Simple hotspot support added

+Compiled with XCode 10 (Swift 4.2)

 #### v5.9.74
 - Reporting improved
 - Showing thumbs (if available) when seeking through the media with a pan gesture